TheOdinProject/curriculum/nodeJS/express/controllers.md

 As said earlier, controllers are just functions, they also classify as a middleware (at least in the express world) that are used by route handlers but they have a well-defined responsibility and they encapsulate extracting relevant data from the request, invoking the necessary business logic or database operations, and sending the appropriate response to the client.
 This controller pattern also helps with keeping your application code organized and maintainable.

-The naming conventions for these controllers are usually based on the route handler they will be attached to e.g. get route -> getSomething, post route -> createSomething, delete route -> deleteSomething, etc, but note that some routes for example a post route does not create anything so naming may change based on the requirements.
-But there is no fixed rule since express is not opinionated, it will always be based on you or someone elses convention.
+The naming conventions for these controllers are usually based on the route handler they will be attached to e.g. get route -> getSomething, post route -> createSomething, delete route -> deleteSomething, etc. Nonetheless, there is no fixed rule since Express is not opinionated.
+It will always be based on you or someone else's conventions, and the requirements of the function.

 ```javascript
 // user controller file/ controllers/userController.js